jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-36.md

-+++
+---
-title= "The reason for low and high tax revenues" description= "At the beginning of the dynasty, taxation yields a large revenue from small assessments.
-At the end of the dynasty, taxation yields a small revenue from large assessments" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-27" linkbtext= "Part 27" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-28b" linkftext= "Part 28b" heading= "Parts 28a"
+title: "The reason for low and high tax revenues"
+description: "At the beginning of the dynasty, taxation yields a large revenue from small assessments.
+At the end of the dynasty, taxation yields a small revenue from large assessments"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 35b"
+date: 2020-11-02
+---

 At the beginning of the dynasty, taxation yields a large revenue from small assessments.
 At the end of the dynasty, taxation yields a small revenue from large assessments.

-This is because when the dynasty follows the ways (sunan) of the religion, it imposes only such taxes as are stipulated by the religious law, such as charity taxes, the land tax, and the poll tax.
-They mean small assessments, because, as everyone knows, the charity tax on property 649 is low.
+This is because when the dynasty follows the ways (sunan) of the religion.
+- It imposes only the taxes stipulated by the religious law, such as:
+  - charity taxes
+  - land tax
+  - poll tax.

+These mean small assessments, because the charity tax on property<!--  649 --> is low.

 The same applies to the charity tax on grain and cattle, and also to the poll tax, the land tax, and all other taxes required by the religious law.
 They have fixed limits that cannot be overstepped.

 When the dynasty follows the ways of group feeling and (political) superiority, it necessarily has at first a desert attitude, as has been mentioned before.
 The desert attitude requires kindness, reverence, humility, respect for the property of other people, and disinclination to appropriate it, 650 except in rare instances.